Fr0sT-Brutal/awesome-pascal/README.md

 * [ZEXMLSS](https://github.com/Avemey/zexmlss).
 Lazarus/Delphi component for read/write ods, excel xml, xlsx.

+* [PasMP](https://github.com/BeRo1985/pasmp).
+Parallel-processing/multi-processing library for Object Pascal.

+* [TCommandLineReader](https://github.com/benibela/rcmdline).
+This unit provides an advanced, platform-independent command line parser for Lazarus and Delphi.
+It checks for allowed options, automatically prints a help with a list of all of them, and - contrary to the parser in the rtl - behaves the same on Windows and Linux.

+* [Big Decimal Math](https://github.com/benibela/bigdecimalmath).
+This unit provides a arbitrary precision BCD float number type.
+It can be used like any numeric type and supports: At least numbers between 10-2147483647 to 102147483647 with 2147483647 decimal digit precision; All standard arithmetic and comparison operators; Rounding functions (floor, ceil, to-even, ..); Some more advanced operations, e.g. power and sqrt.

+* [ICU4PAS](http://www.crossgl.com/icu4pas/index.html).
+Object Pascal, cross platform, Direct Class Wrapper over the mature and widely used set of C/C++ ICU libraries providing Unicode support, software internationalization (i18n) and globalization (g11n), giving applications the same results on all platforms.
+You can use it on Windows with Delphi and FreePascal and on Linux with Kylix and FreePascal.
+// Hadn't been updated since 2007 but ICU interface probably remains the same...

 ## OS ##
 *Tools that help dealing with OS-specific internals*